nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile

-* Teaching assistant who has a need to manage a significant number of students and their information
+* Teaching assistant who has a need to manage a significant number of students and their information.
-* Prefers desktop app over other types
+* Prefers desktop app over other types of apps.
-* Can type fast
+* Can type fast.
-* Prefers typing to mouse interactions
+* Prefers typing to mouse interactions.
-* Reasonably comfortable using CLI apps
+* Reasonably comfortable using CLI apps.

 ### Value proposition

-* Manage student information faster than a typical mouse/GUI driven app
+* Manage student information faster than a typical mouse/GUI driven app.

 ## User Stories